 The brief was to replace a small boathouse on a steep-sided bank of the River Yealm estuary.
-This was largely answered with an off-the-shelf structure, but we were required to give structural engineering advice on the quay it would be built on.
+We were required to give structural engineering advice on the quay it would be built on.

 The slipway needed rock bolting to ensure it remained stable while the new boathouse required modifications to accommodate the galvanised steel hoist that would allow for a 14-foot speedboat to be mechanically lifted out of the water, raised 15 feet and then withdrawn into the eaves of the structure where it is stored at high level to free space for storage.